Lie groups of controlled characters of combinatorial Hopf algebras: Instructive examples of controlled character groups

 For the last estimate we used that the summands do not depend on the summation condition, whence only the number of summands is important.
 As this number is the number of compositions of the number $n$ into $r$ smaller natural numbers, it is smaller than $2^{n-1}$ (cf.\ \cite[Ex.\ 23 on p.\ 123]{MR0460128}).
 Since all growth families grow at least exponentially in $n$, the continuity of the antipode follows (e.g.\ for $\ell > 32k$). \end{proof}

-Though the Fa\`{a} di Bruno algebra is a right-handed combinatorial Hopf algebra, it is unfortunately not an (RLB) Hopf algebra.
-To see this we compute with the help of \eqref{eq: co1fdb:l1} the elementary coproduct for $n\in \N$:
+Though the Fa\`{a} di Bruno algebra is a right-handed Hopf algebra, it is unfortunately not an (RLB) Hopf algebra as the next computation with \eqref{eq: co1fdb:l1} shows for $n\in \N$:

 Hence, the Fa\`{a} di Bruno Hopf algebra is not an (RLB) Hopf algebra and we can not use Theorem \ref{thm_regularity} to establish regularity of its controlled character groups.
-However, as $\exp (\frac{n(n+1)}{2} -1 ) < k^{n^2}$ for large enough $k$, we see that at least the Lie group of controlled characters with respect to the growth family $\Gr{k}(n) = k^{n^2}$ is $C^0$-regular by Remark \ref{rem: lineargrowth}.
+However, as $\exp (\frac{n(n+1)}{2} -1 ) < k^{n^2}$ for large enough $k$, at least the Lie group of controlled characters with respect to the growth family $\Gr{k}(n) = k^{n^2}$ is $C^0$-regular by Remark \ref{rem: lineargrowth}.

-We now turn to another choice of variables for the Fa\`{a} di Bruno algebra, i.e.\ we realise the Fa\`{a} di Bruno Hopf algebra as a different combinatorial Hopf algebra.
+We now realise the Fa\`{a} di Bruno Hopf algebra as a different combinatorial Hopf algebra turn to realise another choice of variables for the Fa\`{a} di Bruno algebra, i.e.\ we realise .
 Note that the only changes in the following example will be a change of base of the Hopf algebra.
 All other structure maps remain the same (though the formulae have to be expressed in the new basis).